jlouis/enacl/README.md

 ## INSTALL/Requirements:

-* Erlang/OTP 17.3.
-This library *needs* the newest dirty scheduler implementation.
+* Erlang/OTP above 17.3.
+This library *needs* the dirty scheduler implementation from 17.3 and onwards.
 The library relies on dirty scheduler support in order to handle long-running cryptography jobs, by moving them off the main Erlang scheduler and letting the dirty schedulers handle the work.
-This keeps the Erlang VM responsive.
+This keeps the Erlang VM responsive while doing large amounts of cryptographic processing.
+* Is tested with Erlang 22.3.
+Erlang version 21 *may* work, but that isn't the current testing target.
-* *Requires* the libsodium library, and at least in version 1.0.12.
+* *Requires* the libsodium library, and has been tested with version 1.0.18.
+Lower versions might work, or they might fail to compile, due to missing functionality.
   *Note:* If installing on systems which cuts packages into subpackages, make sure you also get the "-dev" package containing the header files necessary in order to compile software linking to